Italy Study Trip Itinerary

 Friday, November 27: Florence

-After breakfast at our hotel, we will enjoy a full day trip to Florence, where we explore the influence of the Renaissance on Christian art, history, and theology.
+After breakfast at our hotel, we will day trip into Florence, where we explore the influence of the Renaissance on Christian art, history, and theology.
 Sites today include the Duomo, easily the most recognizable structure in Florence, the Basilica of the Baptistery of St. John, one of the oldest church buildings in Florence, and a visit to the Accademia Gallery, home of Michelangelo’s “David”.
-Free time is provided to enjoy personal exploration of the city’s incredible museums, piazzas, shops, and restaurants on your own as you soak up the magnificent city of Florence.
-We will then return to our hotel for a final night in Tuscany.
+Afternoon freetime is provided to enjoy personal exploration of the city’s incredible museums, piazzas, shops, and restaurants as you soak up the magnificent city of Florence.
+We return to our hotel for a final night in Tuscany.

 Saturday, November 28: Naples and Puteoli